mitgit30/ShellMate/README.md

 That is what makes it suitable for production-oriented workflows.

+## Pillar 3 Architecture

+The third pillar is designed for website generation and design-focused code creation.

+Builder is intended for:

+- static HTML/CSS/JS websites
+- polished landing pages
+- portfolio and product sites
+- iterative visual refinement through follow-up prompts

+Its workflow is deliberately different from deployment:

+- vague requests stay conversational and move into a discovery step
+- clear website requests generate actual site files
+- generated files are saved onto the connected server
+- code is shown only when the user explicitly asks for it

+This keeps Builder useful for real creation work without overwhelming the user with implementation details too early.

 ## Structured Deployment Design

 The structured deployment engine is intentionally rule-based.

-For Docker-focused deployment flows, the system should behave like a controlled pipeline:
+For Docker-focused deployment flows, the system behaves like a controlled pipeline:

 ### Validate